 How many community newspapers are there in Canada?

-There are over 1,100 community newspapers in Canada.
+There are over 1,000 community newspaper titles in Canada.
 Of these papers, 800 are members of the Canadian Community Newspapers Association (CCNA).

-Circulation - How many newspapers are sold in Canada?
+Circulation - How many newspapers are circulated in Canada?

 Readership - How many Canadians read daily newspapers?